-Whatever sentiment of joy was felt by the girl or the awakened lions was not shared by the young man standing with them.
+Whatever sentiment of joy the girl or the awakened lions had felt was not shared by the young man standing with them.

-The lions quieted and stopped their chattering, their eyes upon the young man as he continued to call to her.
+The lions stopped their chattering, training their eyes upon the young man who continued to call to her.
 As his voice grew tighter and more insistent, they joined him at her side and nudged her hands and face with their noses.

 What purpose this act served he did not understand until they turned to him and did the same.